-Adapted from "Uniform Statewide Standards for Remediation-Free Status," dated April 2019 students who were assessed prior to 2019.
+Adapted from "Uniform Statewide Standards for Remediation-Free Status," dated April 2019

-1 Scores reflected on this table apply to the current version of the SAT; scores obtained on exams prior to 2017 will need to be crosswalked to these thresholds.
+1 Scores reflected on this table apply to the current version of the SAT: scores obtained on exams prior to 2017 will need to be cross walked to these thresholds.

-2 Accuplacer Classic was warehoused in January 2019.
-The Classic "cut scores" will remain on the chart for
+Accuplacer Classic was warehoused in January 2019.
+The Classic "cut scores" will remain on the chart for students who were assessed prior to 2019.